tsc-tools/tonik/docs/user_guide.md

-## Examples on how to store and retrieve data using lockerroom
+## Examples on how to store and retrieve data using StorageGroup

 ```python
 from datetime import datetime